Andrew Wiles Building

 Recent areas of progress include flexibility results in Stein topology, formulations and proofs of homological mirror symmetry, renewed ideas about flux and categorical dynamics, existence theorems for quasi-morphisms, sharp constraints on symplectic or Lagrangian embeddings, and relations to knot theory and finite type invariants.
 Whereas much recent activity has been directed towards foundational issues, the workshop is intended to focus more on applications of the theory, particularly those where progress has been and is being made, and to highlight some of the new questions that progress raises.

-Speakers: Mohammed Abouzaid (Columbia), Denis Auroux (Berkeley), Paul Biran (ETH Zurich), Vincent Colin (Nantes), Tobias Ekholm (Uppsala), Yasha Eliashberg (Stanford), Kenji Fukaya (Kyoto), Helmut Hofer (IAS), Michael Hutchings (Berkeley), Dusa McDuff (Columbia), Mark McLean (IAS), Emmy Murphy (MIT), Tim Perutz (UT Austin), Leonid Polterovich (Tel Aviv), Paul Seidel (MIT), Nick Sheridan (Princeton)
+Speakers: Mohammed Abouzaid (Columbia), Denis Auroux (Berkeley), Paul Biran (ETH Zurich), Vincent Colin (Nantes), Tobias Ekholm (Uppsala), Yasha Eliashberg (Stanford), Kenji Fukaya (Simons Center), Helmut Hofer (IAS), Michael Hutchings (Berkeley), Dusa McDuff (Columbia), Mark McLean (Stony Brook), Emmy Murphy (MIT), Tim Perutz (UT Austin), Leonid Polterovich (Tel Aviv), Paul Seidel (MIT), Nick Sheridan (Princeton)

 Registration is free but required.
 To register, please email Naomi Kraker, providing the name of your institution and stating which workshop you wish to attend.
 Students please also provide a letter of reference from your supervisor.